darrellschrag/rhods-da/README.md

 The goal of this Deployable Architecture is to quickly create an environment to get hands on with Red Hat OpenShift AI using a ROKS cluster in IBM Cloud.
+The DA itself will create a simple 1 zone cluster for the user if desired, or you can pre-create the cluster.
+The DA will then install the OpenShift AI stack.

+If the user chooses to create a cluster, the following items will get created:
+1. A resource group named ai-resource-group
+2. A subnet named roks-gpu-subnet-1 in zone 1 of the chosen region in the resource group
+3. A public gateway named roks-gpu-gateway-1 attached to the subnet in the resource group
+4. A vpc named roks-gpu-vpc containing the above subnet and public gateway in the resource group
+5. A single zone ROKS cluster in the created subnet and vpc with the user specified number of workers in the resource group.
+The cluster does not have logging, monitoring, secrets manager, or encryption attached at all.
+It will be publicly accessible.

-This Terraform script will deploy the Operators necessary for the Red Hat OpenShift AI functionality.
-The Terraform script will deploy the following Operators and their corresponding components.
+This rest of the Terraform script will deploy the Operators necessary for the Red Hat OpenShift AI functionality to the new or existing ROKS cluster.
+The following Operators and their corresponding components are deployed.

 1. Red Hat Pipelines Operator - Incorporate Tekton pipelines into your AI work
 2. Red Hat Node Discovery Feature Operator